Why Earn a Doctorate From Walden?

 Define and explore a topic for your capstone.
 The capstone is a dissertation for PhD students and a doctoral study for professional doctoral students.

 In most Walden doctoral programs, you’ll attend one or more residencies.
-Although all are virtual now due to COVID-19, we typically schedule a combination of virtual and in-person residencies across the U.S. These events bring students together with faculty and academic support services to help brainstorm topics, learn research techniques, and polish writing skills.
+We typically schedule a combination of virtual and in-person residencies across the U.S. These events bring students together with faculty and academic support services to help brainstorm topics, learn research techniques, and polish writing skills.

 The few days you spend at your residency will allow you to connect with faculty, forge friendships with other students, and immerse yourself in academic culture.
 Many graduates look back on their academic residencies as one of the most inspirational aspects of their program.